Jewish parasite: Nazism

 Nazism replaced the basic Marxist contradiction between the bourgeoisie and the proletariat with that between "worker" and "parasite".
 The identification of Jews with parasites, pests, germs, vermin, etc. is very common here.
 Its purpose was to dehumanize and segregate the Jewish population.
 Alexander Bein sees in the discourse of the "Jewish parasite", who understood his biologistic terminology not metaphorically but literally, one of the semantic causes of the Holocaust.

 Adolf Hitler (1889–1945) repeatedly picked up the stereotype in 1924–25 for his program manifesto Mein Kampf.
-For example, he polemicized against the widespread idea in anti-Semitic literature that the Jews were nomads, as he himself had described them in a speech on August 13, 1920.
+For example, he polemicized against the widespread idea in antisemitic literature that the Jews were nomads, as he himself had described them in a speech on August 13, 1920.
 Now he denied that this designation would be correct:

 In this argumentation any possibility of naturalization for Jews was excluded, because this would only allow the alleged parasite to penetrate deeper into the body of the people.
-The anti-Semitic weekly paper Der Stürmer used this stereotype in 1927 to deny Jews their right to life.
+The antisemitic weekly paper Der Stürmer used this stereotype in 1927 to deny Jews their right to life.
 The Jews were equated with locusts: